by Tony Vidler

 39% of the surveyed population in the UK felt that they could obtain everything they needed in the way of information from publicly available sources.

-The fact is there is a significant proportion of the working population that actually have very simple needs.
+But then there is also the fact is there is a significant proportion of the working population that actually have very simple needs.
 They don’t all require specialised knowledge or complex solutions.

 There is a proportion of the population that actually doesn’t really need financial advice as such, though they will often fall into the camp of needing some financial education.
 If education, or financial literacy, is the requirement then it really is simply information they need to help manage relatively simple needs themselves.